philtiger30/rea_test/README.md

 Prerequisite:

-This deployment script requires Ansible 1.6 or above.
+This deployment script requires Ansible tools on Admin PC.
-Please deploy this application onto a EC2 Amazon Linux or CentOS.
+Please deploy this Sinatra application onto a EC2 Amazon Linux or CentOS.
 (I just tested the installation on EC2 Amazon Linux)

 Requires the target Linux OS support "yum" install command.

-Requires the target Linux OS have been imported the publich ssh key from ansible node to allow be accessible via SSH from ansible node.
+Requires the target Linux OS have been imported the publich ssh key from ansible Admin PC to allow be accessible via SSH.

 Usage: